 Skip to Content

-This unit focuses on key areas in phonetics and phonology and theoretical principles underpinning the study of speech production.
-Students develop an understanding of sound systems and their function in language along with crucial ear training of the sounds of the world's languages.
+This unit focuses on key areas in phonetics and phonology, and aims to provide training in phonetic and phonological principles, enabling students to carry out phonemic and phonetic transcriptions of spoken English.
+It also provides students with basic ear training of the sounds of the world's languages.
 The unit is divided into two sections.
-One section examines the articulation of vowels and consonants as well as complex articulations, airstream mechanisms, and laryngeal features and their use in languages.
-The other section focuses on fundamental theoretical issues in phonology through the practical examination of phonemes and allophones, distinctive features, syllables, word stress, and intonation.
-A common theme running across the two sections is the skill-based transcription of Australian English.
+The first section examines the articulation of vowels and consonants as well as complex articulations, airstream mechanisms and laryngeal features and their use in languages.
+In addition, the sounds of Australian English are contrasted with other dialects of English.
+The second section introduces students to phonology through an examination of phonemes and allophones, distinctive features, syllables, word stress and intonation.

 Prerequisites: